Nanisivik Naval Facility: Construction

+In a 2024 update, it was announced the facility is slated to open in 2025.
+The updated site plan includes unheated fuel storage tanks and pipelines, a site office, a wharf's operator shelter, an unheated storage building, and a helicopter pad.
+The unheated fuel tanks require testing of the stored fuel before it can used by the docked ships.
+Due to the unheated fuel tanks limited capability, the base can only operate for four to five weeks before the temperatures begin to affect the stored fuel.
+The existing jetty underwent repair.
+During the COVID-19 pandemic, construction was delayed and the road connecting the base to the nearest airport washed away.
+The road had to be rebuilt and was again operational in 2022.
+Furthermore, the federal government entered into an agreement with the Nunavut government preventing any icebreaking in the area to maintain the local population's access to sea ice and protect local wildlife.

-2022 Auditor General's Report
+2022 Auditor General's report

 In 2022, a report of the Auditor General of Canada found that "the Nanisivik Naval Facility will be of much more limited use than first expected".
 The report, which investigated wider problems related to Canada's Arctic surveillance capacity, noted that the Nanisivik facility will only operate for about four weeks of the year due to decisions taken to scope down the project.
 Since the fuel tanks will not be heated, vessel refuelling will depend on available commercial facilities or allied support.
 It was also reported that the Royal Canadian Navy was only expected to begin using the facility in 2025.
+However, in early 2025 it was reported that facility did not have an opening date, still required a replacement jetty and would need heat to be added to the fuel tanks for the facility to become operational.